MEET THE STAFF

 We are very fortunate to have a staff of individuals who believe in and are truly supportive of UCAN’s mission.
 Our staff is dedicated to providing the best care possible for every animal that the clinic serves.
 Without their experience and tireless professionalism, we could not accomplish what we do every day.

 Melanie has been the Executive Director of UCAN since July 2012.
 She was a member of the Board of Directors of UCAN for several years prior to that, serving as a Director, then as Vice-Chair and eventually as Chair of the Board.
-Her focus as Executive Director is grant writing, development, marketing, risk management, and overseeing the operations of the clinic and the consignment store, Wags to Riches, which is a permanent funding source for the clinic.
+Her focus as Executive Director is grant writing, development, marketing, risk management, and community outreach to help as many pets as possible.

-Melanie became interested in spay/neuter after volunteering at a no-kill shelter for 9 years and becoming frustrated when after celebrating each adoption, more animals just kept coming in to fill the empty cages.
-She realized that spay/neuter was the solution, so became involved with UCAN.
+Melanie became interested in spay/neuter after volunteering at a no-kill shelter for 9 years.
+She became frustrated when after celebrating each adoption, more animals just kept coming in to fill the empty cages.
+She realized that spay/neuter was the solution, so she became involved with UCAN.

 Prior to UCAN, Melanie worked as an attorney in private practice for 25 years, focusing on profit and nonprofit corporate law, general business law and securities law.

 Jessica joined UCAN in February 2014 as the clinic manager.
 She is responsible for the day-to-day operations of the clinic.
-She had previously worked in the veterinary field for 8 years at Banfield Pet Hospital and in management for over 15 years.
+She had previously worked in the veterinary field for 8 years at Banfield Pet Hospital.
+She has worked in the management field for over 25 years.
 She attended St. Cloud State University where she acquired a major in Psychology and a minor in Sociology.

 Working at UCAN has been very rewarding for Jessica, it has been a great way for her to combine the love she has for both people and pets alike.